Pico Island: Pico Wine and vine culture

 The vine culture on Pico Island began in the late 15th century, when the settlement of the island started.
 The Verdelho vines found ideal conditions to grow and mature in the volcanic soil and dark stone walls (currais).
 Later, it was exported to many countries in Europe and the Americas, and even reached the Russian court tables.
-Years later, wine production is not as important of an economic activity as it used to be, despite trials to improve the varieties and incentives for the restoration of «currais».
+Years later, wine production is not as important an economic activity as it used to be, despite trials to improve the varieties and incentives for the restoration of currais.
 The vineyards, which mark the island's landscape and ancestral cultural practices, are a UNESCO World Heritage Site since 2004 (see Landscape of the Pico Island Vineyard Culture).

 Sustainable tourism

 In 2012, Pico received the QualityCoast Gold Award for its efforts to become a sustainable tourism destination.
 Because of this award, Pico was selected for inclusion in the global atlas for sustainable tourism DestiNet.